Do you accept freshman directly into the Doctorate of Physical Therapy (DPT) Program?

 Do graduates of the program earn their license to practice physical therapy?

 Before graduates from accredited physical therapy programs can practice physical therapy they must pass a licensure board examination.
 All 50 states, Puerto Rico, the US Virgin Islands and the District of Columbia recognize the Federation of State Boards of Physical Therapy examination as the standard for determining licensure eligibility.
-The first DPT class was 100% successful in passing the board examination on their first attempt.

 Are graduates of the program finding employment in physical therapy?